 There are huge benefits to gain from the type of mental exercises in Red Gold.
 Increase your patience.
 Increase your tolerance of stress.
 Increase your willpower and tackle challenges like quitting smoking.
 Or, just learn to pay attention in conversations and remember people’s names and other details.

-The name of the game is change.
-But there are obstacles to change, notably fears.
+There are obstacles to change, notably fears.
 Raiport mentions three: the fear of change, the fear of losing one’s identify, and the fear of suffering.
 These fears are caused by homeostasis, the desire of an organism to remain the same.

 To change, we need to become aware how we want to change.
 One way the book recommends to do this is to create your target self, where you list traits and skills and behaviors you want to possess.
+Develop your reasons why.

 You can then use an exercise that I call the attraction/repulsion exercise where you list the things preventing you from attaining your target self and then the things which will help you attain your target self.
 For things you want to increase, you lavish with positive thought.
 For things you want to diminish, you lavish in negative thought, and then switch your thoughts to the opposite trait, lavishing the better trait with positive thought.